-False imprisonment occurs when one person prevents another person from leaving a specified area without their consent.
-This can happen for any length of time and is frequently seen in kidnapping cases.
-While falsely imprisoning someone is a criminal offense, it can additionally be brought in civil court to compensate the victim for any harm done by the perpetrator.
-If you have been the victim of falsely imprisoned, be sure to contact a Dallas false imprisonment attorney as you may be entitled to receive compensation for injuries received during the crime.
+False imprisonment occurs when one person prevents another from leaving a specified area without consent.
+This can happen at any time and is frequently seen in kidnapping cases.
+While falsely imprisoning someone is a criminal offense, it can also be brought in civil court to compensate the victim for any harm the perpetrator does.
+If you have been the victim of being falsely imprisoned, be sure to contact a false imprisonment lawyer in Dallas, as you may be entitled to receive compensation for injuries received during the crime.

 False Imprisonment in Texas

 Texas law defines false imprisonment as meeting the following four criteria: